I Said What? Professionalism for the CNA

 The CNA should know the difference between ethical and unethical behavior.

-• Avoiding a patient because of his or her ethnicity, demeanor or other variable characteristic
+- Avoiding a patient because of his or her ethnicity, demeanor, or other variable characteristics

 CNAs are not the only ones who will benefit from knowing what professionalism means.
 The healthcare team needs to know what professionalism means for the CNA to help ensure quality patient care.

 This article is just a glimpse of what a professional CNA should be.
 To learn more regarding CNA professionalism, review the RN.com course: Professionalism for CNAs

 CNAPrograms.
 (2015).
 What is the CNA code of ethics?

 Weiss, T. (2009).
 Certified Nursing Assistant Code of Ethics, Disabled World, July 21, 2009.